CountCluster: Training-Free Object Quantity Guidance with Cross-Attention Map Clustering for Text-to-Image Generation: Introduction

-For diffusion models, highly activated regions in the object cross-attention map, which indicate strong attention to the corresponding object token, are strongly correlated with the object locations in the generated image \cite{hertz2023prompttoprompt}.
+For diffusion models, highly activated regions in the object cross-attention map (CAM), which indicate strong attention to the corresponding object token, are strongly correlated with the object locations in the generated image \cite{hertz2023prompttoprompt}.
 As shown in the cross-attention maps for ``lemons'' token in \cref{figure1}, the positions and number of objects are largely determined at the early timesteps of the generation process.
 When the number of clusters of highly activated regions in the object cross-attention map at early timesteps exceeds the object quantity specified in the input prompt, the generated image tends to contain more objects, as shown in \cref{figure1}(a).
-In contrast, when the boundaries between activated regions are ambiguous and overlapping, some objects may be merged during the generation process, resulting fewer object instances being generated, as shown in \cref{figure1}(b).
-Therefore, to ensure that the number of objects in the generated image reflects the quantity specified in the text prompt, the number of clusters of highly activated regions in the object cross-attention map at the early timesteps should exactly match the intended object count, and each region should also be sufficiently distinguished, as shown in \cref{figure1}(c).
+In contrast, when the boundaries between activated regions are ambiguous and overlapping, some objects may be merged during the generation process, resulting in fewer object instances being generated, as shown in \cref{figure1}(b).
+Therefore, to ensure that the generated image reflects the object quantity specified in the text prompt, the cross-attention map at the early timesteps should form clusters of highly activated regions that exactly correspond to the intended object count, and each region should be clearly separated, as shown in \cref{figure1}(c).

 In addition, existing methods \cite{binyamin2024count,kang2025counting,zafar2024iterativeobjectcountoptimization,zhang2023zeroshot} rely on external tools such as object counting and layout generation, or require training quantity-representations to encode instance count information.
 As a result, they incur substantial computational costs and time overhead, making practical deployment of quantity control techniques challenging.
 Therefore, it is necessary to reflect quantity information without requiring additional modules and training.